greenido/peramida-1/README.md

 Main Goal
 =========
-Help kids to get better at the basic of math.
+Help kids to get better at the basic of math by playing a game!

 Resources
 =========